Flavorlab Sound provided sound design & mix for crime thriller, Crypto

 Director John Stalberg and writer David Frigerio collaborated on Crypto, a story of great significance for David, who is a strong advocate for the future of cryptocurrency.
 Working with Yale Productions, they filmed the project in May and June of 2018.
 In post, Yale came to Flavorlab Sound for mixing, ADR, and sound design.
 Connected through Yale, John found great harmony working with Brian Quill and the Flavorlab team.

-“It was really awesome Brian was in charge of each element.
+“It was awesome.
+Brian was in charge of each element.
 He was aware of every layer and truly acted as a one stop shop.”

 John Stalberg, Director